seapagan/py-maker/docs/quick-start.md

    uploaded to **PyPI**, enter a package name here.
 Note that underscores ("_") must be used as opposed to dashes ("-") to comply with Python package naming rules.
 Default is the project folder name with underscores replacing dashes.
-2. **For a stand-alone tool** that will not ne uploaded to PyPI, or is not a library, enter '-' for the package name.
+2. **For a stand-alone tool** that will not be uploaded to PyPI, or is not a library, enter '-' for the package name.
 In this case the `main.py` will just be placed in the project root and no package folder will be created or referenced.